dgriswo/Feather-AQI-Sensors/README.md

 Other settings in code.py
 - UPDATE_INTERVAL = 60 # Frequency to publish sensor data to MQTT in seconds.
-- BASELINE_UPDATE_INTERVAL = 600 # Frequency to publish SGP Baseline to MQTT in seconds.
+- BASELINE_UPDATE_INTERVAL = 1800 # Frequency to write SGP Baseline to nvm in seconds.

 ## Sample output to MQTT